Introduction: The Question of Control

 — ICANN Strategic Plan 2026-2030

-This is situated in the context of initiatives (particularly by China and Russia) to transfer responsibilities for the logical layer from ICANN to UN organisations such as the ITU (International Telecommunication Union).
+This sits against the backdrop of initiatives, led above all by China and Russia, to move responsibility for the logical layer away from ICANN and towards UN bodies such as the ITU (International Telecommunication Union).

 Impact of AI Development on Layer 2

-A notable development: In 2025, the IETF is addressing the 'scraping' of web content by AI crawlers.
+A notable development: in 2025, the IETF is tackling the 'scraping' of web content by AI crawlers.

-In response, the IETF established a new working group in January 2025: the 'AI Preferences (AIPREF) Working Group'.
+In response, it set up a new working group in January 2025: the 'AI Preferences (AIPREF) Working Group'.
 [16] [17]

-Cross-layer impact: A phenomenon on Layer 3 (data collection by AI platforms) triggers a reaction on Layer 2 (development of a new protocol).
+Cross-layer impact: an event on Layer 3 (data collection by AI platforms) triggers a response on Layer 2 (the development of a new protocol).

 Layer 3: The Platform Layer – Market Concentration in Digital Services

-Most people don't think of cables or IP addresses when they hear 'internet', but rather Google, Facebook, Amazon.
-That is Layer 3 – and this is where it becomes clear: The same companies building cables on Layer 1 also dominate here.
+When most people hear 'internet', they think not of cables or IP addresses but of Google, Facebook, Amazon.
+That is Layer 3, and here one thing becomes clear: the same companies laying cables on Layer 1 also dominate the platforms.

-Now moving to the layer most visible to users: search engines, social media, app stores, e-commerce, and cloud services – what most people perceive as 'the internet'.
+Now we reach the layer most visible to users: search engines, social media, app stores, e-commerce, and cloud services, the part most people think of as 'the internet'.

 Status 2025: High Market Concentration Amplified by AI Investments